Web3-Builders-Alliance/wba-twt-testnet/README.md

     -ac|--a-contract (required) - wasmd contract address
     -bc|--b-contract (required) - osmosis contract address
-    -cv|--channel-version (required) - the version your contracts expect -c|--a-connection (optional) - choose specific connection, if no provided, we will get it from the chain.
+    -cv|--channel-version (required) - the version your contracts expect -c|--a-connection (optional) - choose specific connection, if not provided, we will get it from the chain.
     -o|--order (optional) - order of the channel.
 Default: unordered
 ```